henryhxu/CSCI4430-ESTR4120/README.md

 <!--  Click on the topic to access the slides, and on the date to view the recording. -->

 ### Lectures
-\*: Zoom recording is provided for Jan 27 lecture due to CNY holiday
-\*\*: Zoom recording is provided for Apr 16 lecture
+\*: Zoom recording is provided for Jan 27 lecture due to CNY holiday, and for Apr 16 lecture.

 | Week | Date | Topic(s) |  Textbook Readings  | Additional Readings
 | :---: |:----------- | :-----------------: |  :------------: | :------------: |
 |1| Jan 6; 8 | [Intro and Overview](lectures/lec1.pptx) |  1.1, 1.3, 1.4 |